online doctor logo

 Diagnosis

 Since most people don’t develop symptoms, screening may help detect chlamydia.
-Men who have sex with men should be screened as frequently as every 3–6 months
+Men who have sex with men should diagnose as frequently as every 3–6 months.

 Treatment for Chlamydia in Men